RX Andromedae: Variability

+In 1904, English amateur astronomer Arthur Stanley Williams discovered RX Amdromedae, and he observed it visually (with a 6.5 inch reflector) from late 1904 until early 1905.
+He initially believed it to be a Cepheid variable, but after examining images of the star on photographic plates dating back to late 1899, he concluded it was a U Geminorum variable.
+He published its variable star designation in 1906.

 Like the Z Camelopardalis variables, RX Andromedae shows some periods of roughly constant luminosity and others where its brightness oscillates between a magnitude of 10.2 at its maximum and one of 15.1 at its minimum.
 However, between 1996 and 1997 it was stuck at its minimum brightness like cataclysmic variables of VY Sculptoris type, before going back to the usual behaviour.
 This places RX Andromedae in a transitional state between those two kind of objects.
 The white dwarf and its accretion disk seems to be entirely responsible for this variability, and it's driven by changes in the accretion rate of the white dwarf.

 Spectrum

 RX Andromedae has been extensively studied in optical and ultraviolet.
 It's also one of the few dwarf nova systems that have been detected at radio wavelengths.